wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-digital-marketing-application-solution-overview.md

 Enrich your digital marketing campaign with other Azure services, such as:

 -  Upload and stream videos globally with [Azure Media Services]
--  Send emails to users with [SendGrid service in Azure Marketplace]
+-  Send emails to users with [SendGrid service in Azure gallery]
 -  Establish presence on Windows, iOS, and Android devices with [Mobile Services]
 -  Send push notification to millions of devices with [Notification Hub]